makeTclNames | R Documentation |

 pattern |

-a pattern to search for. |
+A pattern to search for. |

 init |

-initial value to use when creating the variable. |
+Initial value to use when creating the variable. |

 keep.existing |

-if the tcl variable already exist, should we keep its content? |
+If the tcl variable already exist, should we keep its content? |

-These functions are similar to tclVar()
+These functions are similar to tcltk::tclVar()

-from package tcltk, except for
+from package tcltk, except

-mirrored in R.
+that is not mirrored in R.

-Most of these functions return a tclVar
+Most of these functions return a 'tclVar' object.

 Philippe Grosjean

-## These cannot be run by examples() but should be OK when pasted
+# These cannot be run by examples() but should be OK when pasted

-## into an interactive R session with the tcltk package loaded
+# into an interactive R session with the tcltk package loaded

-## Tcl functions and variables manipulation
+# Tcl functions and variables manipulation

 tclVarExists("tcl_version")